zain18jan2000/Chatbot/README.md

 This repository contains following 3 files in 'Retrieval based Chatbots' folder,

-#text.json
+**text.json**.
 This file contains predefined input patterns and responses in dictionary structure of python.
-Our chatbot is trained on these input patterns and responses.\n
+Our chatbot is trained on these input patterns and responses.<br/>
-#zbot.py
+**zbot.py**.
 This file contains code for text processing, text encoding and creating a window which acts as an interface between user and our chatbot.
-#zbot.h5
+**zbot.h5**.
 This is trained model of chatbot.